CN-UPB/hierarchical-coordination/README.md

 # Hierarchical Network and Service Coordination

 An approach for hierarchical network and service coordination.
 Combines the best of two worlds: High solution quality, typically known from centralized approaches, and fast execution, known from distributed approaches.
-By splitting the network into hierarchies and domains, coordination can be parallelized but is still coordinated between domains.
+By splitting the network into hierarchies and domains, information is aggregated and advertised to hierarchies bottom-up and coordination performed top-down.
+In doing so, different domains can be coordinated in parallel but are still guided by a common parent coordinator.

-This repository contains the MILP implementation using Gurobi as well as auxiliary tools.
+This repository contains all code for this hierarchical approach, including the implementation of an MILP formulation that allows optimal coordination within each domain.

 ## Setup

 Requires Python 3.6+ and Gurobi.

-Dependencies can be installed with
+First, install `gurobipy` according to the [documentation](https://www.gurobi.com/documentation/9.0/quickstart_mac/the_grb_python_interface_f.html).

+Then, install all remaining dependencies with

 ```python
 python setup.py install